Advertisement

 How long is the wait at Housing Authority of the City of Superior?

-Wait times vary significantly depending on demand, funding, and your priority status.
-National averages range from 6 months to 5+ years.
+Wait times at Housing Authority of the City of Superior depend on demand in Superior, funding levels, and your priority status.
+With approximately 450 assisted housing units, turnover determines how quickly the list moves.
+The most recent status change we tracked was on May 19, 2026 when the Managed Properties list changed from "closed" to "open."
 Families with children, elderly applicants, and disabled individuals may receive priority placement.
 Contact Housing Authority of the City of Superior directly for current estimated wait times.

 Can I apply to other housing authorities while on this waitlist?

 Yes.
 There is no limit to the number of housing authority waiting lists you can join simultaneously.
-Applying to multiple PHAs in your state and neighboring states is strongly recommended to increase your chances of receiving assistance sooner.
-Browse other housing authorities in Wisconsin.
+There are 8 other housing authorities within 100 miles of Housing Authority of the City of Superior, including Housing and Redevelopment Authority of Duluth (4 mi), Housing and Redevelopment Authority of Carlton (16 mi), Housing and Redevelopment Authority of Cloquet (17 mi).
+Applying to multiple PHAs in Wisconsin and neighboring states is strongly recommended to increase your chances.
+Browse all housing authorities in Wisconsin.

 How do I contact Housing Authority of the City of Superior?